Relaxing the Exclusion Restriction in Shift-Share Instrumental Variable Estimation: Introduction

-The proposed methods can be a useful robustness check that goes beyond existing econometric diagnostics typically applied in this setting.
+The proposed methods go beyond existing econometric diagnostics typically applied in this setting.
 Rotemberg weights, proposed by \citet*{Goldsmith-Pinkham2020Bartik}, report the sensitivity to misspecification of the different shares.
 These weights often fail to provide clear-cut guidance as to which shares should finally be included in the construction of the instrument, because they tell the researcher how large the relative bias of the entire shift-share estimator stemming from the bias of a single industry is.
 Instead, with the methods proposed in this paper the researcher obtains an estimate for the identity of valid and invalid instruments and a consistent estimate, adjusted from the absolute bias.
 This bears the advantage that valid instruments do not need to be discarded just because their potential invalidity could lead to bias.

-Applying the new methods to simulated data and revisiting the effects of immigration and of Chinese import exposure on the US labor market illustrates that the shares selected as invalid in these applications are consistent with those discussed as problematic in the literature.
-So far, no ways to locate invalid shares have been proposed.
+Applying the new methods to the estimation of the effects of immigration and of Chinese import exposure on the US labor market illustrates that the shares selected as invalid in these applications are consistent with those discussed as problematic in the literature.
+So far, no way to locate invalid shares has been proposed.
 This paper fills this gap and provides a principled approach to share selection.
 To make the methods more widely accessible to practitioners, I also provide simple-to-use Stata-programs.